-Conclusions of our Review
+Conclusions of Our Review

 We were very excited to get our hands on the Contours Vibes crib mattress for a hands-on review!

-The primary selling point with the Contours Vibes is the innovative vibrating feature.
+The primary selling point of the Contours Vibes is the innovative vibrating feature.
 No other mattress lets you activate, customize, and remotely control vibration levels.
 And we don't think this is a gimmick given the study results and the results of our own testing.

-The only downfall of the vibrating is that you'll need to replace the C batteries every couple months, and the panel on the side of the mattress has LED lights that glow when the vibration feature is on.
+The only downfall of the vibrating is that you'll need to replace the C batteries every couple of months, and the panel on the side of the mattress has LED lights that glow when the vibration feature is on.
 They're not bright by any means, but parents interested in having a full black-out nursery might find them a little frustrating (you can cover them with electrical tape if needed).
 In our testing, we didn't really notice them glowing through our mattress cover and sheet.

 No, the Contours Vibes cannot compare to the comfort and amazing construction of something like the Avocado (see our review of the Avocado crib mattress here) or the breathability and washability of the Newton (see our review of the Newton crib mattress here).
 But those options also do not provide any features that will actually help your baby fall asleep faster and have better quality and longer sleep.

 To us, that's pretty compelling.
 Also compelling is how Contours didn't totally compromise on the remainder of the mattress.
-They made a traditional innerspring coil mattress without including a nasty vinyl cover or high polyurethane foam content, and got all the certifications you would expect to see in a high quality mattress.
+They made a traditional innerspring coil mattress without including a nasty vinyl cover or high polyurethane foam content, and got all the certifications you would expect to see in a high-quality mattress.

 Overall, do we think the Contours Vibes is worth $299?
 Absolutely.
-No other crib mattress holds potential to actually help your baby sleep better, and to us that's worth the cost.
+No other crib mattress holds the potential to actually help your baby sleep better, and to us, that's worth the cost.
 Also keep in mind that you might not need to purchase a vibrating bassinet, saving you some serious cash.